vroni-g/change_point_detection/README.md

 breakpoint data with changing magnitude of change and differing time points of change
 * `FIG_MCUSUM_power_sims.R`: creates figures of `MCUSUM_power_sims.R` results to
 show power changes with changing magnitude and differing time points of change
+* `FIG_breakpoint_types.R`: creates a figure of different breakpoint types with artificial time series, composed of significant greening or browning segments as well as non-significant, i.e. stable segments
+* `FIG_change_types.R`: creates a figure of different change types with artificial time series, shows changes in variance, mean, intercept and slope
+* `FIG_FWER_binomial.R`: creates a plot of Family Wise Error Rate by number of independent simultaneous tests in a multiple testing setting
+* `FIG_misuses_plot.R`: creates a figure to show possible pitfalls in change point detection in presence of spatial autocorrelation (replicate plot of Beaulieu et al. 2018 p.9521)